-Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when pupils are not present.
-Staff members' personal phones will only be used in offices and the staffroom, or when students are not on site.
+Staff are allowed to bring their personal phones to school for their own use, but will limit such use to non-contact time when learners are not present.
+Staff members' personal phones will remain in their bags or cupboards during contact time with learners.

-Staff will not take pictures or recordings of pupils on their personal phones or cameras.
-If staff need to take pictures on behalf of the school, they will do this on their school issued iPad.
+Staff will not take pictures or recordings of learners on their personal phones or cameras.